Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Approach

 SafeRefinement stops model refinements either by reaching an allotted analysis budget (line 8 of Algorithm~\ref{alg:safewcet}) or when a precision reaches an acceptable level $\mathit{pt}$, e.g., 0.99 (lines 23--25).
 SafeRefinement uses the standard precision metric~\cite{Witten:11} as described in Section~\ref{subsec:metrics}.
 In our context, practitioners need to identify safe WCET ranges at a high level of precision to ensure that identified safe WCET ranges can be trusted.
 To compute a precision value, SafeRefinement uses a standard k-fold cross-validation~\cite{Witten:11}.
-In k-fold cross-validation, $\vv{D}^b$ is partitioned into k equal-size splits.
-One split is retained as a test dataset, and the remaining k-1 splits are used as training datasets.
-The cross-validation process is then repeated k times to compute a precision of inferred safe borders which are determined by $m$ and $p$ at each validation.
+In k-fold cross-validation, $\vv{L}^b$ is partitioned into k equal-size splits.
+One split is retained as a test dataset, and the remaining k-1 splits are used as a training dataset.
+The cross-validation process is then repeated k times to compute a precision of inferred safe borders which are determined by a logistic regression model $m$ and a probability $p$ (lines 21 and 22)

-\textbf{Selecting WCET ranges.} A safe border defined by an inferred logistic regression model and a deadline miss probability of $p$ represents a (possibly infinite) set of points, corresponding to safe WCET ranges of tasks, e.g., $[\mathit{wmin}(j_1), w_1]$ and $[\mathit{wmin}(j_2), w_2]$ in Figure~\ref{fig:wspace}.
+\textbf{Selecting WCET ranges.} A safe border defined by an inferred logistic regression model and a deadline miss probability of $p$ represents a (possibly infinite) set of points, corresponding to safe WCET ranges of tasks, e.g., $[C^{min}_1, C_1]$ and $[C^{min}_2, C_2]$ in Figure~\ref{fig:wspace}.
 In practice, however, engineers need to choose a specific WCET range for each task to conduct further analysis and development.
 How to choose optimal WCET ranges depends on the system context.
 At early stages, however, such contextual information may not be available.
 Hence, SAFE proposes a \emph{best-size point}, i.e., WCET ranges, on a safe border which maximises the volume of the hyperbox the point defines.
 In general, the larger hyperbox, the greater flexibility the engineers have in selecting appropriate WCET values.
 Choosing the point with the largest volume is helpful when no domain-specific information is available to define other selection criteria.
 In general the inferred safe border enables engineers to investigate trade-off among different tasks' WCET values.